Changes to the federal student loan programs impact new law students

 The interest rate on the Direct Unsub Loan is currently fixed at 7.94%.
 There is an upfront 1.057% origination fee, which is deducted from your loan upon disbursement.

-The Direct Sub/Unsub Loan lifetime aggregate limit for professional students is $257,500.
-That said, you may borrow no more than $200,000 towards graduate and professional studies.
-Students who borrowed for graduate school prior to attending law school should be mindful of how those loans would apply towards that cap.
+The Direct Sub/Unsub Loan lifetime aggregate limit for graduate & professional students is $257,500.
+That said, students may borrow no more than $200,000 towards a professional degree or $100,000 towards a graduate degree.
+Federal loans borrowed for graduate school will count against the professional borrowing cap.

 Interest begins accruing on the disbursed portion of the loan within 30 days of disbursement.
 Any unpaid interest will be added onto the principal balance of your loan(s) 6 months after your enrollment drops below half-time status.
 For most students, this means 6 months after you graduate, which is also when your loans would enter repayment.
 While you are in school, you could work on paying down your accrued interest to help limit your final loan balance.
 These payments are submitted on your loan servicer's website.